dholab/nvd/README.md

   filters contigs for optimal classification accuracy
 - **Two-phase BLAST verification**: Uses both megablast and blastn with intelligent filtering to minimize false positives
+- **Least Common Ancestor (LCA) resolution**: Resolves ambiguous BLAST hits by computing taxonomic consensus—either using dominant taxid assignment when one organism has strong support (>80% bitscore weight), or calculating the LCA for near-tie cases to avoid over-specificity when multiple closely-scoring hits disagree at the species level
 - **Advanced taxonomic filtering**: Sophisticated lineage-based filtering with adjustable stringency for precise organism identification
 - **Human read scrubbing**: Built-in capability to remove human sequences for